Skip to main contentSkip to data table

 Every score Pharos computes starts with a price.
 The pricing pipeline collects quotes from more than a dozen live voices, requires fully pairwise agreement inside each cluster, and publishes the highest-confidence result with explicit source-freshness semantics.

 Source diversity.
 Kraken and Bitstamp extend the direct venue set.
-Fresh RedStone prices need timestamped multi-venue breakdowns.
-The protocol-level DEX bridge now spans Fluid, Balancer, Raydium, Orca, Meteora, PancakeSwap, Aerodrome Slipstream, and Velodrome Slipstream.
-DEX bridge identity is canonical-only at runtime, so addressed unknown tokens are dropped instead of being reinterpreted by symbol, promoted protocol DEX prices only enter consensus when they are corroborated or no non-DEX voices exist, and direct-API quote legs prefer tracked live stablecoin prices instead of unconditional $1 symbol assumptions.
+Fresh RedStone prices need timestamped multi-venue breakdowns and are attributed only to configured canonical stablecoin IDs.
+The primary promoted DEX bridge now spans Fluid, Balancer, Curve, Uniswap V3, Uniswap V4, Raydium, Orca, Meteora, PancakeSwap, Aerodrome Slipstream, and Velodrome Slipstream, with structured source-filter telemetry and DEX lane confidence profiles attached when those lanes participate.
+Targeted exact-address augmentation can add DexScreener, DexPaprika, CoinGecko Onchain, Alchemy Prices, Moralis, and Solana Birdeye quotes for assets with missing prices or below-target source depth or weak confidence.
+DEX bridge and address-provider identity are canonical-only at runtime, so addressed unknown tokens are dropped instead of being reinterpreted by symbol, promoted protocol DEX prices only enter consensus when they are corroborated or no non-DEX voices exist, rejected protocol lanes no longer suppress a valid aggregate DEX fallback, and direct-API quote legs prefer tracked live stablecoin prices instead of unconditional $1 symbol assumptions.

 Pool challenge.
-A pool challenge guard downgrades confidence and replaces the price with a protocol-aware TVL-weighted median only when large DEX pools from at least two independent protocols diverge from soft consensus, with divergence evaluated from one TVL-weighted median per protocol so a single rogue pool cannot make an otherwise agreeing protocol count as corroborating disagreement, including DEX-inclusive soft clusters unless an exempt hard source is present.
+A pool challenge guard downgrades confidence and replaces the price with a protocol-aware TVL-weighted median only when large DEX pools from at least two independent protocols diverge from soft consensus, with divergence evaluated from one TVL-weighted median per protocol so a single rogue pool cannot make an otherwise agreeing protocol count as corroborating disagreement.
+A high-TVL multi-protocol path can also replace a near-peg soft price when at least two protocol medians each carry $5M+ TVL, are depeg-sized in the same direction, and agree with each other inside the pool-challenge bps band.
+A narrow one-protocol exception remains limited to cases where that protocol median is depeg-sized, carries at least $5M TVL, and agrees with a hard primary candidate within the normal consensus threshold, including DEX-inclusive soft clusters unless an exempt hard source is present.
+NAV tokens are excluded because their wide clustering threshold makes pool-level divergence a poor signal for redeemable-at-NAV assets.
+When the guard replaces a price, the replacement is now also reflected in the per-source candidate list so downstream corroboration continuity uses the replacement mark rather than the superseded candidate.
+Corroborated severe downside from multiple candidate sources including a depeg-authoritative source can be downgraded by pool challenge, but its price is preserved and the same evidence satisfies the temporal-jump guard.
 Dead blocked DEX slugs such as Bunni are excluded upstream and never qualify as challenger or DEX-bridge inputs.

 Overrides & FX.
 Protocol-level redemption prices override market data for wrapper assets.
 Chainlink refreshes supported FX and commodity reference rates, and the dated secondary FX mirror can temporarily carry the wider fiat reference stack when Frankfurter is unavailable, with ExchangeRate-API as a tertiary daily fallback if both primary FX paths are down.
 If those live FX fetches still fail but the last published daily references remain within cadence, Pharos carries those dated references forward as a healthy refresh.
 Even cached-fallback FX runs keep probing the independent OXR, Chainlink, and metals paths, so a recovered intraday subset can promote the lane back to live without waiting for the full Frankfurter stack.